Ready-to-Eat Meal Safety: Listeria Risk, Fridge Time, and Reheating Rules

 High-Risk Groups

 Pregnant people, older adults, and immunocompromised users should use stricter rules for deli and ready-to-eat products because severe outcomes are more likely in these groups.
+See the food safety during pregnancy guide for specific recommendations.

 Practical Weekly Routine